rohitkrai03/py-mdserver/README.md

 * Just download the package or clone the repo from github.
 * Run the mdserve.py file.
 A server will be started on port 5000.
 * Go to

 > http://localhost:5000/

 * All the .md files which are in ../docs folder are converted into .html files and served on the server.
 * Click on the Edit link in the webpage and you will be redirected to an HTML form where you can edit the document.
 * If there is any directory inside of docs folder.
-Just type the directory name after the URL
+Just type the directory name after the URL as follows: -

 > http://localhost:5000/stuff/

 ### Example : -